MaxATOM/C-ADT/README.md

 # C++ Various ADT
-Here is the implementation of differents ADT written in C ++
+Here is the implementation of differents ADT written in C ++.
+These TAD were written in the program of the IT section of Nice-Sophia Antipolis Univeristy in France.
+Primarily for educational purposes.

 Stack
 -----------------